 To,

 The Members

-Hem Holdings & Trading Limited
+Hem Holdings and Trading Limited

-601/602A, Fairlink Center, Off Andheri Link Road

-Andheri (W), Mumbai - 400 053
+601/602A, Fairlink Center, Off Andheri Link Road Andheri (W), Mumbai - 400053

-We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of Hem Holdings and Trading Limited having CIN: L65990MH1982PLC026823 and having registered office at 601/602A, Fairlink Center, Off Andheri Link Road, Andheri (W), Mumbai - 400 053 (hereinafter referred to as 'the Company'), produced before me / us by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub-clause 10(i) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of Hem Holdings and Trading Limited having (CIN: L65990MH1982PLC026823) and having registered office at 601/602A, Fairlink Center, Off Andheri Link Road, Andheri (W), Mumbai - 400053 (hereinafter referred to as 'the Company'), produced before us by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub-clause 10(i) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-In our opinion and to the best of our information and according to the verifications (including Directors Identification Number ('DIN') status at the portal (www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers and considering the relaxations granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India warranted due to the spread of the COVID-19 pandemic, we hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended March 31, 2021 have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs ('MCA'), or any such other Statutory Authority.
+In our opinion and to the best of our information and according to the verifications (including Directors Identification Number ('DIN') status at the portal (www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers, we hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ended March 31, 2024 have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs ('MCA'), or any such other Statutory Authority.

 SL No Name of the Director DIN Date of Appointment in Company

 1. Ketan M Shah 00312343 29/01/2011

 2. Sangeeta K Shah 05322039 18/03/2014

-3. Rahul Sethi 01033208 08/04/2019
+3. Sanjay Gupta 10249917 02/08/2023